Justin-Credible/Ionic-TypeScript-MDHA-Starter/README.md

 ## Getting Started ##

-First, you'll need to install the [Multi-Device Hybrid Application](http://msdn.microsoft.com/en-us/vstudio/dn722381.aspx) (MDHA) project template/extension.
-As of this writing, the app works with CTP 2.0 (vs2013mda_0.2.exe).
+If you are using Visual Studio 2013 you'll need Update 4 as well as the [Visual Studio Tools for Apache Cordova](https://www.visualstudio.com/en-US/explore/cordova-vs).
+As of this writing, this starter application works with the customer technology preview (CTP) version 3.1 (vs2013mda_0.3.1.exe).

+If you are using a preview version of Visual Studio 2015, these tools are built in.

 The installer will take care of downloading and setting up Node.js, Apache Ant, Oracle JDK 7, the Android SDK, Google Chrome and more.
 An in-depth install guide can be found [here](http://msdn.microsoft.com/en-us/library/dn757054.aspx).